-The days of airlines offering free checked bags have gone the way of in-flight smoking and gateside farewells.
-So to save some cash, now is the time to invest in the best carry-on luggage that meets the rules for size and weight requirements.
+The days of airlines offering free checked bags have gone the way of in-flight smoking and gate-side farewells.
+So now is the time to invest in the best carry-on luggage that meets the size and weight requirements.

-While the Federal Aviation Administration controls the regulation of some child safety seats, acceptable carry-on size is determined by the airlines.
+While the Federal Aviation Administration controls the regulation of some child safety seats, acceptable carry-on size is determined by the airlines alone.
 Don't let a false claim of "FAA-approved luggage" be a factor in determining what you buy.

 Traveling outside the U.S.?
 Remember non-domestic airlines often have smaller carry-on dimensions.